 Moving from Trauma to Healing with EMDR

 Dorothy Ah Quin always knew that she wanted to help people.
 She began her career as a high school teacher, where she taught history and special education.
-While still teaching, Dorothy earned Masters of Art in Educational Counseling, and shortly after her Clinical Mental Health License.
-She continued to teach for several years after completing…
+While still teaching, Dorothy earned a Masters of Art in Educational Counseling, and shortly after her Clinical Mental Health License.
+She continued to teach for several years after…

 Mental Health Disorder Help By Maia Christopherson When someone becomes sick, they see their doctor in order to understand what is wrong with their body and how to get better.
 If they don’t take care of their body, their sickness can become worse and cause serious problems.
 We want our bodies to be healthy…